 Monitoring developments in the global aviation market and the levels of passenger satisfaction with different airports around the world provide input to the on-going relevance of the Group's strategy but this has to remain in the context of the UK government's policy on airport capacity which has a significant influence on the Group's ability to secure necessary planning permissions and develop capacity.
-The Group undertakes extensive consultation with community groups and authorities at a local level and is an active participant in government consultations and other advisory groups.
+The Group undertakes extensive consultation with community groups and authorities at a local level and is an active participants in government consultations and other advisory groups.

-Existing planning approvals provide for passenger traffic to grow to approximately 90 million.
 Operations at Heathrow airport are currently subject to economic regulatory review by the CAA normally every five years.
 The risk of an adverse outcome from these reviews is mitigated as far as possible by a dedicated project team which ensures full compliance with regulatory requirements, establishes a sound relationship with the regulator and advises the Executive Committee and Board on regulatory matters.